The Workbook

 18 years$28,594$30,031$31,559$33,187$34,920$21,600

-Consider two families both contributing $75 per month to a savings account earning 3.5% APY.
-Family A starts when their child is born.
-Family B starts when their child is 8 years old.
-By the time each child turns 18:
+Two families both contribute $75 per month at 3.5% APY.
+Family A starts at birth.
+Family B starts when their child is 8.
+Both stop on the child's 18th birthday.

 18 years of contributions